databrary/presentations/jlsc-15/jlsc.md

 The Databrary team actively seeks out new potential contributors and datasets, and the team has established partnerships with some of the main scholarly associations in the developmental and learning sciences: the Society for Research in Child Development (SRCD), the International Society on Infant Studies (ISIS), the Cognitive Development Society (CDS), and the American Educational Research Association (AERA).

 Databrary has also attempted to forge a consensus on professional values concerning the questions of what materials to share, when in the research life cycle should materials be shared, who should share, and how one should acknowledge the use of shared data and other materials.
-A Data Sharing Manifesto (http://databrary.org/access/policies/data-sharing-manifesto.html) articulates the project's philosophy.
+A Data Sharing Manifesto (Databrary, 2015b) articulates the project's philosophy.
 It suggests that *all* researchers should share as much material as they are comfortable sharing and have permission to share; researchers should share as early on in the research life cycle as possible; and researchers should properly acknowledge all materials contributed by others that inform their research products.
 To that end, Databrary provides valid uniform resource identifiers (URIs) in a standard format for datasets as a whole and for subcomponents within them, links to persistent identifiers for publications associated with a dataset, and persistent identifiers (DOIs) for datasets hosted on Databrary.
 Library and information science experts have been instrumental in shaping the design and implementation of these features.